kubernetes-sigs/kustomize/site/content/en/docs/Getting started/first_kustomization.md

 - Add a label to your resources
 - Add an environment variable to a container by using a patch

-These are just a few of the things kustomize can do. if you are interested to learn more, the kustomization reference (to add link here) is your next step.
+These are just a few of the things kustomize can do.
+If you are interested to learn more, the [kustomization reference] is your next step.
 You will see how you can use components to define base resources and add them to specific overlays where needed, use generators to create configMaps from files, and much more!